ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

-6. Edit the CHAP settings in `/etc/iscsi/iscsid.conf` by using the user name and password from the {{site.data.keyword.cloud}} console.
+6. Update the credential settings in `/etc/iscsi/iscsid.conf` by using the user name and password from the {{site.data.keyword.cloud}} console.
 Use uppercase for CHAP names.
    ```
    node.session.auth.authmethod = CHAP
    node.session.auth.username = <Username-value-from-Portal>